Battles are Won with Logistics

 For Circulation as Required

-We are advised that Stanton Fenwick’s forthcoming novella, The Peril Of Making Progress, has been nominated for a Fenwick Award.
+We are advised that Stanton Fenwick’s forthcoming novella, The Perils Of Making Progress, has been nominated for a Fenwick Award.
 The nomination was extended late Wednesday, following a review of the manuscript’s publicly available chapters and a collection of the author’s hastily scribbled notes.

 This marks Mr. Fenwick’s fourth nomination overall and first for a work still under revision.
 The committee noted Stanton’s growth as an author, citing “early evidence of a plot” and “an almost human display of talent.”